 10. Hunt for Markers to the Camino de Santiago

-A pilgrimage to Santiago de Compostela in Spain, or a “Camino de Santiago” can begin in many places, including Paris.
-Whether you’re planning to walk the distance or not, finding and following the yellow shells and yellow arrows (the famous markers of the Camino) is a wonderful way to go on a “walking tour” of Paris, without having to fuss with maps or directions.
+A pilgrimage to Santiago de Compostela in Spain, or a “Camino de Santiago,” can begin in many places, including Paris.
+Whether you’re planning to walk the distance or not, finding and following the yellow shells and yellow arrows (the famous markers of the Camino) is a wonderful way to go on a “walking tour” of Paris without fussing with maps or directions.

-By following in these footsteps, you’re joining a tradition that is nearly a thousand years old.
-Follow the markers south through the city, winding through some of Paris’s most scenic neighbourhoods.
+By following in these footsteps, you’re joining a nearly thousand-year-old tradition.
+Follow the markers south through the city, winding through some of Paris’s most scenic neighborhoods.

-Should you choose to spontaneously continue walking to Santiago, it’s over 1,400 kilometres of walking from the Saint James Tower to the Cathedral in Santiago de Compostela, in western Spain.
-The second half of that route, starting in a village on the border called Saint-Jean-Pied-de-Port, is known as the “Camino Frances,” and is dotted with hostels specifically for pilgrims walking the Camino, no reservations needed.
-So, enjoy your walk around Paris, and if you feel the itch, you’ve got the entire Camino waiting for you.
+Should you spontaneously continue walking to Santiago, it’s over 1,400 kilometers from the Saint James Tower to the Cathedral in Santiago de Compostela in western Spain.
+The second half of that route, starting in a village on the border called Saint-Jean-Pied-de-Port, is known as the “Camino Frances” and is dotted with hostels specifically for pilgrims walking the Camino, no reservations needed.
+So, enjoy your walk around Paris; if you feel the itch, you have the entire Camino waiting for you.

 See Related: One-Day in Paris Itinerary: How to Spend a Day